 Now, you should select the images you want to upload.
 You can add up to 9 photos.

 Step #3: Click Layout to change the appearance of the photos in the post preview.
-Choose the image and drag it within the marked area to avoid unfavorable cropping.
+Choose and drag the image within the marked area to avoid unfavorable cropping.

 You can also tag people and add alternative text for members who use voice-over screen readers.